Show posts by author:

 Model-based monitoring with CFEngine

 “A model is a lie that helps you to see the truth.”
 (Howard Skipper) “There is nothing more practical than a good theory.”
 (Kurt Lewin) The past year has seen a plethora, one might even say an entire movement, of talks and blog posts under the heading “Monitoring Sucks”.
 Plenty of valid criticisms have been made about the state of the art in monitoring.
 Back in 1998, I was similarly dissatisfied with the state of the art, and began to ask some basic questions that resulted in CFEngine’s present day tools for system monitoring.
+This article is a reminder of CFEngine’s smart, and extremely lightweight tools for de-centralized monitoring.
+These tools were designed to be adaptable, hands-free and to scale to tens of thousands of hosts, while handling machine-learning pattern matching, and responding automatically to thresholds and anomalies with minimal latency, with or without human intervention.

 Posted by Mark Burgess